COVID-19 Information for Prospective Students

 For students who have already taken the ACT or SAT or are already accepted to Harding, taking the CLT is a great way to try to increase your scholarship.
 The CLT score required for each scholarship tier is reflected on our scholarship matrix at harding.edu/scholarships.

-For students with no ACT or SAT applying for dual enrollment this fall, testing requirements will be waived.
+For students with no ACT or SAT applying for dual enrollment this spring, testing requirements will be waived.
 A student with no test score must have a minimum high school GPA of 3.25.
 An official transcript is required.
 For more information about dual enrollment visit:

 Applying to Harding: